 Objective 1: To ensure all staff involved in animal management have the knowledge and expertise to carry out their duties and functions of Council.

-Activity Responsible Officer When Evaluation Conduct annual performance reviews and identify further training needs for individual officers Coordinator/ Senior Municipal Laws Officer Annually Employee Development Reviews complete for all EFT officers achieved by September 2020
+Activity Responsible Officer When Evaluation Conduct annual performance reviews and identify further training needs for individual officers Coordinator/ Senior Annually Performance reviews completed

 Objective 2: To successfully induct and manage new staff.